-- 1.7 This sets out a firm, national directive that local planning authorities should be seeking the views of communities and other stakeholders from an early stage in the development of their local planning documents. - 1.8 The Localism Act was adopted by Government in 2011 and brought a range of new powers to communities across the country to enable them to play a greater part in planning for their future.
+1.8 This sets out a firm, national directive that local planning authorities should be seeking the views of communities and other stakeholders from an early stage in the development of their local planning documents, as well as using accessible means to assist community involvement.

+1.9 The Localism Act was adopted by Government in 2011 and brought a range of new powers to communities across the country to enable them to play a greater part in planning for their future.
 One of these powers is Neighbourhood Planning, which is explored in further detail later in this SCI.

-- 1.9 The Localism Act also introduced a Duty to Co-operate which places a legal duty on local planning authorities, county councils and public bodies to engage constructively, actively and on an ongoing basis to maximise the effectiveness of local planning document preparation in the context of strategic cross boundary matters.
-Legislation sets out the list of Duty to Co-operate bodies that should be engaged in these matters and this can be found in Appendix 2 of this SCI. - 1.10 Norfolk's local planning authorities have a long track record of working together to achieve shared objectives.
+- 1.10 The Localism Act also introduced a Duty to Co-operate which places a legal duty on local planning authorities, county councils and public bodies to engage constructively, actively and on an ongoing basis to maximise the effectiveness of local planning document preparation in the context of strategic cross boundary matters.
+Legislation sets out the list of Duty to Co-operate bodies that should be engaged in these matters, and this can be found in Appendix 2 of this SCI. - 1.11 Norfolk's local planning authorities have a long track record of working together to achieve shared objectives.
 In 2017, each of the authorities came together to develop the Norfolk Strategic Planning Framework, one of the aims of which was to demonstrate compliance with the Duty to Co-operate and to constitute the authorities' Statement of Common Ground, as required by the National Planning Policy Framework.
 The latest version of this was adopted in 2021.
-The Norfolk Strategic Planning Framework can be found at:www.norfolk.gov.uk/what-we-do-and-how-we-work/policy-performance-and-partnerships/partnerships/norfolk-strategic-planning-member-forum - 1.11 As will be seen later in this document, Broadland District Council considers Norfolk County Council, neighbouring local authorities, and a range of other local, regional and national public bodies to form a substantial part of it's identified list of 'specific and general consultees' that will be involved in the development of local planning documents from an early stage. - 1.12 The Broadland District Counciland South Norfolk Council Strategic Plan 2020-2024 sets out several key priorities for the authorities.
-One of these is 'supporting individuals and empowering communities'.
+The Norfolk Strategic Planning Framework can be found at: www.norfolk.gov.uk/what-we-do-and-how-we-work/policy-performance-and-partnerships/partnerships/norfolk-strategic-planning-member-forum - 1.12 As will be seen later in this document, Broadland District Council considers Norfolk County Council, neighbouring local authorities, and a range of other local, regional and national public bodies to form a substantial part of its identified list of 'specific and general consultees' that will be involved in the development of local planning documents from an early stage. - 1.13 The Broadland District Council Strategic Plan 2024-2028 sets out several key priorities for the authorities.
+One of these is 'Providing the right homes in the right places'.
 In meeting this priority from a planning perspective, the Council recognises that it needs to meaningfully involve communities and stakeholders in planning for the growth of the district, ensuring that communities have a stake in the area's future.